xprotocol-org/xardian/README.md

 # Welcome to Xardian node operator software download page

 ## Installation
 To install the Xardian node operator software, download it from this page.
-We currently offer versions for Windows x86-64, macOS M1, macOS Apple Silicon, and CLI.
+We currently offer versions for Windows x86-64, macOS Intel, macOS Apple Silicon, and CLI.
 We are working on releases for additional architectures.
 Download links are below:

 ### Xardian UI